metacraft-labs/nimbus-eth2/distributed-bls-key-generation.md

 - Every participant MUST be operated by different personnel.
 No personnel member should have access to more than one participant, limiting the impact of insider threats.
 - All accesses to key shares by personnel SHOULD be logged in a tamper-proof, auditable system that is immutable for any individual or supervisory entity involved with the distributed key.
 This prevents undetected key compromise or deletion.

-### Orchestration
+### Coordination

-An entity - one of the participants or a separate component, potentially a smart contract - MUST act as the orchestrator of the process.
+An entity - one of the participants or a separate component, potentially a smart contract - MUST act as the coordinator of the process.

-The algorithms described in this document are designed to enable the orchestrator role to be efficiently fulfilled by blockchain smart contracts that offload most verification procedures to zero-knowledge circuits.
+The algorithms described in this document are designed to enable the coordinator role to be efficiently fulfilled by blockchain smart contracts that offload most verification procedures to zero-knowledge circuits.
 A prototype implementation of such circuits is available at https://github.com/metacraft-labs/dvt-circuits.

 #### Responsibilities